vtluug/docker-manifests/README.md

     * Permissions are `root:docker`, `775`
 * `/nfs/cistern/docker/apps`: Location of all app configs.
 Aka this repo.
 * Some apps also reference other directories, for example funkwhale uses the NFS share for importing music.
 See the app-specific README for details
+* The `vtluug-network` docker network is used for nginx reverse proxying.

 ### Ports